Tiny but powerful 100% NumPy-based deep learning framework with explicit autodiff and lightweight utilities.

 .state() -> (literals, layers) where literals are JSON-safe non-layer fields; layers map names to parameter arrays and buffer arrays.save_state(pth, compression_level=3) / load_state(pth, strict=True, load_literals=True) are implemented on NN.NN(BaseModel): convenience for neural networks.

-.train()/ .eval() toggle _training and propagate to child Layer attributes (including containers one level deep)..parameters collects all layer parameters in attribute order..save(pth) saves only trainable parameters (backward-compatible)..save_state(pth) saves parameters, buffers, and literals; stored with attrs meta.kind="NNState" and model_class..load_state(pth, strict=True, load_literals=True) loads a full state (shape-checked per parameter/buffer when strict)..load_params(param_pth) loads parameters only (<layer>.param.<i> blocks).save_mdl_params(obj_or_dict, pth), save_full_state(mdl, pth), load_state(mdl, pth, ...), get_mdl_params(mdl), get_mdl_named_buffers(mdl).Mode propagation matters for layers like Dropout/BatchNorm and for MNIST_BEATER.predict, which changes its return type depending on mode.
+.train()/ .eval() toggle _training and propagate to child Layer attributes (including containers one level deep)..parameters collects all layer parameters in attribute order..save(pth) saves only trainable parameters (backward-compatible)..save_state(pth) saves parameters, buffers, and literals; stored with attrs meta.kind="NNState" and model_class..load_state(pth, strict=True, load_literals=True) loads a full state (shape-checked per parameter/buffer when strict)..load_params(param_pth) loads parameters-only checkpoints from <layer>.<i> blocks.<layer>.param.<i> plus <layer>.buf.<name> blocks.save_mdl_params(obj_or_dict, pth), save_full_state(mdl, pth), load_state(mdl, pth, ...), get_mdl_params(mdl), get_mdl_named_buffers(mdl).Mode propagation matters for layers like Dropout/BatchNorm and for MNIST_BEATER.predict, which changes its return type depending on mode.

 pureml.evaluation)accuracy(model, test_set, batch_size=32): top-1 accuracy.